sublimetext-io/docs.sublimetext.io/docs/reference/pc_reviewing.md

 ### The package

-* A README is required,
+* A README is required
-  otherwise people won't know what the package does, and should be understandable for new users.
+  and should be understandable for new users.
+  Otherwise people won't know what the package does.
   It should probably also be in English, except where it obviously shouldn't.